-REVISION DATE DATA ELEMENTS AFFECTED COMMENTS 7/1/2022 Original posting for FY2023
+REVISION DATE DATA ELEMENTS AFFECTED COMMENTS 7/1/2022 Original posting for FY2023 7/1/2023 Original posting for FY2023 No changes

 Translating a Foreign Birth Certificate

 If you have a foreign birth certificate and you don't know how to interpret the identity data on the page, try using the translator in WORD.
 Find the labels printed under the blanks that are filled out for the newborn.
 Typically, you will see something like: